A New Trail in Dummerston

 There are two loops of new trail, both beginning at the Hague Road trailhead: One climbs through the hardwood forest, offering several vistas onto an expansive southern view and a chance to visit Vermont’s second-largest ash tree.
 The second goes south to a high point.

 Trail building will resume in the spring.
 Depending on weather and volunteer help along the way, the full trail to Prospect Hill should be complete by fall 2021.
 Looking to the future, Black Mountain and the West River Trail are on the horizon.
-In the meantime, a hiker can stay on trails connecting Prospect Hill in Dummerston to Bald Hill in Grafton.
+In the meantime, a hiker can stay on trails connecting Prospect Hill in Dummerston to Athens Dome in Grafton.

 The project was supported by the Vermont Housing & Conservation Board, Fields Pond Foundation, Windham Foundation, and Davis Conservation Fund, as well as more than 200 private donations.

 To find Hague Road, take the Green Mountain Camp Road off Dummerston’s East-West Road.
 The PMA parking lot is about 150 feet before the end of Hague road, on the left side.
 Please do not block the end of the road.